 Building an acoustic guitar isn’t exactly rocket science, or is it?
 Spend a few minutes talking to Andy Powers, Taylor’s chief designer and father of the company’s V-Class bracing system, and you might begin to think otherwise.

-Tuning a 12-string is, for many, an onerous task, and the end result is often a compromise, but Taylor might just be offering frustrated 12-string veterans a little light at the end of the tunnel with its new 562ce.
+Tuning a 12-string guitar is, for many, an onerous task, and the end result is often a compromise, but Taylor might just be offering frustrated 12-string veterans a little light at the end of the tunnel with its new 562ce.

 It’s the first 12-string in the catalogue that includes the V-Class bracing system, but the refinements haven’t stopped there.
 Andy has thought the entire process through and made a few design tweaks here and there that could usher in a brave new world of tuneful 12-string sonority.
 The eagle-eyed might have noticed the first of those adjustments in the accompanying photograph: a 12-string with only six string pegs?
 What the heck is going on?